yuhzuh/Light-Speed/README.md

 2. Install the .apk file through any file manager app on your Android device.

 ### Building the project in Unity3d
 Requirements:
   - Unity3d
   - Android SDK (if building for android)

 1. Move /Assets and /ProjectSettings into a new folder named what you want for the project.
-2. Open Unity and choose OPEN OTHER
+2. Open Unity and choose OPEN OTHER.
 3. Select the folder you just created.

 Notes: The main game scene, titled main1.unity, is located within /Assets/etc.